-- " Science Stream (Smjer) (elective courses, 1st semester, 1st year) - " Science Stream (Smjer) (elective courses, 3rd semester, 2nd year)
+- " Science Stream (Smjer) (elective courses, 1st semester, 1st year) - " Science Stream (Smjer) (elective courses, 3rd semester, 2nd year) - " Teaching Stream (Smjer) (elective courses, 1st semester, 1st year) - " Teaching Stream (Smjer) (elective courses, 3rd semester, 2nd year)

-- Identify regional history as important in comparing the cases with Croatian. - 2.
+- I. Identify regional history as important in comparing the cases with Croatian, - 2.
 Define the characteristics of a dictatorship in the Central European region, - 3.
 Analyze the basic problems of regional history in comparative framework over the long term, - 4.
 Define dictatorship as an important political concept, - 5.
 Explain the causal relationship developing of countries and regimes in our immediate environment, - 6.
 Use successfully comparative history as a model in the study of history, - 7.
 Compare historical processes and the course of historical events in the regional area in the 20th century.